cablehead/levee/docs/core/io.md

   already `n` bytes available, it returns immediately. returns `err`, `n`.

 * read(buf, len):
-  reads *up* to `size` bytes into `buf`.  if some bytes are currently they'll be moved to `buf` and the call will return immediately.  buffered they will be copied to `buf`.  otherwise a read will made directly from the stream's conn to `buf` returns `err`, `n`, where `n` is the number of bytes actually transferred.
+  reads *up* to `size` bytes into `buf`. if some bytes are currently they'll be moved to `buf` and the call will return immediately. otherwise a read will made directly from the stream's conn to `buf` returns `err`, `n`, where `n` is the number of bytes actually transferred.

 * readn(buf, n):
   transfers exactly `n` bytes into `buf` from a combination of currently